Nebulas Achieves Market Capitalization of $554,879.31 (NAS)

-Nebulas (NAS) traded 0.1% higher against the U.S. dollar during the 1-day period ending at 16:00 PM ET on June 2nd.
-Nebulas has a market capitalization of $554,879.31 and approximately $2,429.64 worth of Nebulas was traded on exchanges in the last day.
-In the last week, Nebulas has traded 1.5% higher against the U.S. dollar.
-One Nebulas coin can currently be bought for approximately $0.0082 or 0.00000012 BTC on cryptocurrency exchanges.
+Nebulas (NAS) traded down 3.2% against the U.S. dollar during the one day period ending at 10:00 AM ET on June 5th.
+One Nebulas coin can currently be bought for approximately $0.0073 or 0.00000010 BTC on exchanges.
+Nebulas has a market capitalization of $554,879.31 and approximately $4,150.45 worth of Nebulas was traded on exchanges in the last day.
+Over the last seven days, Nebulas has traded 9.1% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.